Giving health workers the ability to screen and treat in a single visit

 Our HPV assay will bring the power of molecular diagnostics to the point-of-care, making molecular diagnostics accessible to patients worldwide.

-We are working with The Global Good Fund, managed by Intellectual Ventures, to develop technologies for the rapid and accurate diagnosis of high-risk strains of HPV
+We have worked with The Global Good Fund, managed by Intellectual Ventures, to develop technologies for the rapid and accurate diagnosis of high-risk strains of HPV

 HPV is a sexually transmitted virus that infects cells and can result in precancerous lesions and cancer.